tianleimin/ECE4078_Lab_2023/Week01-02/README.md

 Zip your whole Week01-02 folder (including the util and pics folder, your modified operate.py with the teleop codes, your readme file) and submit it via the Moodle submission box (according to your lab session).
 This submission is due by the starting time of the lab session, which means you should **submit your script BEFORE you come to the week 3 lab**.

 **Tip:** Other than a readme file describing your implementation, you may also include a text file in the zip file with a list of commands to use, if you don't know all the commands by heart.

+[EDIT] When submitting codes for marking, you don't need to include the venv in the submission folder, as it would be a big zip file to upload/download and takes forever to unzip.
+You can install the venv in a local directory, and only submit a Week01-02 zip that includes the required scripts for running the teleoperation (operate.py, util/, pics/) on Moodle.
+Then during marking activate your local venv, cd into the downloaded and unzipped submission and run the live demo

 #### Step 2:
 **Do this BEFORE the demonstrator come to mark you**